Linear Guide (LM Guide) Life Calculator — Rated Life, Hours & Static Safety (ISO 14728-1)

 Nominal rated life (ISO 14728-1)

 ISO 14728-1 defines the rated life as the travel distance that 90% of a group of identical guides will reach before the first sign of rolling-contact fatigue.
 It depends on the ratio of the basic dynamic load rating C to the applied dynamic equivalent load P, raised to the life exponent p, and scaled by a reference distance.
-For a ball guide p = 3 and the reference is 50 km; for a roller guide p = 10/3 and the reference is 100 km — the convention on which the THK/HIWIN/NSK/NB/MiSUMi catalogs publish C. The hardness (fH ≤ 1), temperature (fT ≤ 1) and contact (fC ≤ 1) factors reduce the effective capacity, while the load/speed factor fW ≥ 1 raises the effective load for vibration and speed.
+For a ball guide p = 3 and the reference used here is 50 km; for a roller guide p = 10/3 and 100 km.
+The ISO 14728-1 reference distance is itself 10⁵ m = 100 km for BOTH types — the 50 km ball figure is the Japanese and Taiwanese catalog convention (THK, HIWIN, NSK, NB, MiSUMi), while Bosch Rexroth and Schaeffler publish ball ratings on the ISO 100 km basis.
+THK gives the conversion as C100 = C50 / 1.26 for balls and C50 / 1.23 for rollers, so the 50 km rating is the larger number.
+The hardness (fH ≤ 1), temperature (fT ≤ 1) and contact (fC ≤ 1) factors reduce the effective capacity, while the load/speed factor fW ≥ 1 raises the effective load for vibration and speed; those four are catalog convention layered on the standard rather than ISO clauses, which is why the tool reports the modified life L10m and the unmodified ISO L10 side by side.

 The single most common error is mixing rating bases: a C rated on a different reference distance mis-scales the life directly.
 The calculator states the basis it used so the rating can be confirmed.